 |Active participation in international meeting||tbd|

 |Soft skills courses, transferable skill for doctoral candidates||As Needed (MMed/PhD courses)||tbd|

-|Mandatory Requirements: CP18|
+|Mandatory Requirements: 12 ECTS|

 The core courses are offered by both the Institute of Biomedical Ethics and the Faculty of Law and are mandatory for all PhD students.
 Core courses can yield a total of 12 credit points.
 The goal of the core courses is to ensure that PhD students have a deep understanding of the key concepts, issues and methodological approaches in their field of study.
 It is highly recommended that core courses are completed during the first two semesters of study.
 Students who have completed these general courses will be better positioned to identify their research interests and select their research topic, while they will have the opportunity to explore the most suitable methodological approaches.

-Semester Colloquia are bi-weekly and feature presentations by either a guest speaker, IBME staff, or a PhD student.
+Research Colloquia are bi-weekly and feature presentations by either a guest speaker, IBME staff, or a PhD student.
 They provide a great opportunity for interaction and academic exchange and are an important activity for the PhD program.
 To obtain the credit points for the semester colloquium students should attend all sessions during the semester and be active participants.
 (Absences should be discussed with the supervisor and they will be documented)

 This course presents the development of the field of biomedical ethics analyzing the historical and social changes that have played the most significant role in shaping the field.
 It focuses on the methodological approaches that have emerged in addressing ethical dilemmas in biomedicine in particular, principlism, rights-based approach, casuistry, virtue ethics etc. The goal of this course is to equip students with the different methodological approaches of argumentation and how they can be applied in the debate of bioethical issues.
 It only takes place in Fall Semesters

 The course is a survey of the current controversies in biomedical ethics.
 It addresses a representative selection of the most debated topics in the field including issues in clinical ethics, research with humans, international health and justice.
 The goal of the course is to ensure that participants are acquainted with the key debates in the field, and have an in depth knowledge of the most relevant literature which will also facilitate their search for defining their research project.
-The course is held by Prof. Jeffrey Kahn

 Every student has a supervisor.
 Depending on the research project a student may have two supervisors.
 The supervisor/s should be defined as early as possible and no later than the end of the first semester.

 Dissertation Committee: The dissertation committee is responsible for planning, scheduling, supervising and evaluating the work that leads to the PhD degree.
 At the initiative of the PhD student the dissertation committee should be formed by the end of the first semester.
 The signed dissertation committee form should be returned to the secretariat at the end of the semester.
 It consists of the following members:

 Dissertation Defense Examination: Once the dissertation is completed and after the agreement of the Dissertation committee has been obtained, the PhD candidate sets a date for the dissertation defense examination.
 The dissertation defense examination consists of two parts: public presentation and open discussion of the PhD findings and a separate discussion between the candidate and the Dissertation committee.
 Examiners are the members of the Dissertation committee.
 The exam is graded on a pass or fail basis.
 In case of failure, the exam can be repeated one more time.